cscsCSCScscs/pyodbc/Binding-Parameters.md

 ### Issues In Detail

+#### SQLDescribeParam may not be supported

+It is important to note that SQLDescribeParam is not supported by a lot of drivers.
+This is checked and stored in the "connection info" and made available at `cnxn->supports_describeparam`.

 #### SQL Server Cached Query Plans

 SQL Server creates and caches a new query plan for the same prepared SQL if the parameter